Turin–Lyon high-speed railway

-The project has been criticized for its cost, because traffic (both by motorway and by rail) was decreasing when the project was decided, for potential environmental risks during the construction of the tunnel, and because airplanes will still, after including time to and from the airport and through security, be slightly faster over the full Milan–Paris route.
+The project has been criticized for its cost, because traffic (both by motorway and by rail) was decreasing when the project was decided, for potential environmental risks during the construction of the tunnel, and because airplanes will still, after including time to and from the airport and through security, be slightly faster over the full Milan–Paris route, though not over shorter segments such as Paris-Torino or Milan-Lyon.
 A 2012 report by the French Court of Audit questioned the realism of the costs estimates and traffic forecasts.
 Opposition to the project is mostly organised under the loose banner of the No TAV movement.

 Civil engineering work started in 2002 with the construction of access points and geological reconnaissance tunneling.